 You are here: Home1 / Resource Library2 / Unlocking Behavioral Insights to Prevent Outbreaks through the Zoonotic...

-This website was created under the Breakthrough ACTION project.
-Breakthrough ACTION was supported by USAID’s Office of Population and Reproductive Health, Bureau for Global Health, under Cooperative Agreement #AID-OAA-A-17-00017.
-Breakthrough ACTION was led by the Johns Hopkins Center for Communication Programs (CCP).
-This website is now maintained by CCP and its contents are the sole responsibility of CCP.
-The information provided on this website does not necessarily reflect the views of USAID, the United States Government, or the Johns Hopkins University.
+This website was originally developed by Breakthrough ACTION (USAID Cooperative Agreement #AID-OAA-A-17-00017) under the leadership of Johns Hopkins Center for Communication Programs.
+This website is now maintained by Johns Hopkins Center for Communication Programs and its contents are the sole responsibility of CCP.
+The contents of this website do not necessarily reflect the views of USAID, the United States Government, or Johns Hopkins University.

 © Johns Hopkins University.
 All rights reserved.